-- 8. Suppose you have a stack s that contains (1 2 3), with 1 being the top-of-stack, and a queue q that is empty.
-Using no other variables and only the push() and pop() stack operations and the add() and remove() queue operations, show a sequence of operations that leave the queue q empty and the stack s with each of the following contents. - (a) Leave the stack s with the contents (1 3 2) with 1 as top-of-stack. - (b) Leave the stack ${\bf s}$ with the contents (3 1 2) with 3 as top-of-stack. - 9.
+- 7. Suppose you have a stack s that contains (1 2 3), with 1 being the top-of-stack, and a queue q that is empty.
+Using no other variables and only the push() and pop() stack operations and the add() and remove() queue operations, show a sequence of operations that leave the queue q empty and the stack s with each of the following contents. - (a) Leave the stack s with the contents (1 3 2) with 1 as top-of-stack. - (b) Leave the stack s with the contents (3 1 2) with 3 as top-of-stack. - 8.
 Suppose we implement a stack using a partially-filled array.
-What is wrong with storing the top-of-stack at location [0] and the bottom of the stack at the last used position of the array? - 10.
-If we use a partially-filled array to implement a queue, which is better and why?
-Having the front of the queue at location [0] (and the rear at the last used position of the array), or having the rear of the queue at location [0] (and the front at the last used position of the array). - 11.
+What is wrong with storing the top-of-stack at location [0] and the bottom of the stack at the last used position of the array? - 9.
 If we use a linked list with a head and a tail reference to implement a stack, which is better and why?
-Having the top-of-stack at the head of the linked list, or having the top-of-stack at the tail of the linked list? - 12.
-If we use a linked list with a head and a tail reference to implement a queue, which is better and why?
-Having the front of the queue at the head of the linked list, or having the front of the queue at the tail of the linked list?
+Having the top-of-stack at the head of the linked list, or having the top-of-stack at the tail of the linked list? - 10.
+Convert the following expression from postfix to infix notation.
+Use the minimum number of parentheses needed.